devesh-anand/devesh-anand.github.io/_drafts/12-rules-for-life.md

 The book defines some rules, or morals, that we humans should abide by in life to live a meaningful life.
 The rules are not exactly rules, but a pathway to minimize suffering and misery in life, for the rules(and Peterson's lectures) are based on the harsh truth of life: "Life is suffering".

 Peterson has been described as a curious and fascinating human by his colleague, Dr. Norman Doige in the foreword.
 In the world where we humans value our freedom so much, why would we like ***more*** rules in life?
-Because without rules, there no line, and when there's bo line, `"we quickly become slaves to our passions- and there's nothing freeing about that."` If we humans don't take responsibility, our very own existence becomes a misery, because without responsibilities, there's simply no meaning in life, and a life without meaning is more of a burden than a blessing.
+Because without rules, there's no line, and when there's no line, `"we quickly become slaves to our passions- and there's nothing freeing about that."` If we humans don't take responsibility, our very own existence becomes a misery, because without responsibilities, there's simply no meaning in life, and a life without meaning is more of a burden than a blessing.

 Peterson was deeply affected by the underlying principles of World Wars and Cold war, which is proving superiority of ideology.
 The fact that more than 200 million lives were taken(and that too by their own leaders) in name of an ***identity*** was horrific.
 He has his house decorated with paintings of soviet revolution, not because he is a fan of Communism, but as a reminder of the genocide(s) in the name of utopia.